Samsyogo/Portfolio-DataAnalysis/README.md

  -XGBoost.
  -Gradient Boosting Classifier.
  -Random Forest Classifier.
-These models are appropriate for this problem with their ability to handle categorical and numerical variables together, to capture non-linear relationships and to show high performance.
+These models are appropriate for this problem with their ability to handle categorical and numerical variables together. to capture non-linear relationships and to show high performance.

 ## Ecommerce purchases analysis project to monitor customers' behavior